zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 Traditional vehicle control relies on model-based approaches such as PID or MPC.

-In contrast, this project explores a **data-driven alternative**, where a neural network learns the control policy directly from data.
+In contrast, this project explores a data-driven alternative, where a neural network learns the control policy directly from data.

-The system takes as input:
+The problem is formulated as a supervised learning task, where:

-- vehicle states (position, velocity, orientation)
+- Input: vehicle states (position, velocity, orientation) + reference trajectory
-- reference trajectory

-and outputs:

-- steering angle
-- acceleration command
+- Output: control commands (steering angle, acceleration command)

-The objective is to enable **accurate and stable trajectory tracking** using learned policies.
+The objective is to approximate a mapping: (state, trajectory) → control enabling **accurate and stable trajectory tracking**.

 ---